Map of Texas Springs

 Fortunately, Zilker park is close to downtown Austin.
 Hotels.com has different options in the area, but The Carpenter Hotel is within a mile.
 It has an outdoor pool, a restaurant, a bar, a terrace, and all sorts of amenities for visitors.
 For rooms available, visit this link!

 Located 30 miles west of the city of Austin, TX.
 Kraus Springs is a popular swimming and camping site.

 The property has 32 springs that feed a man-made pool on top of the hill.
 This pool, in turn, feeds a natural pool below.
 The water eventually flows to Lake Travis.

 To access the springs, you must descend through a staircase.
 The natural swimming area has a waterfall and a cave.

 The area is surrounded by cypress trees and rocks.

-The site is 115 acres of private property under the National Registry of Historical Sites.
+The site is 115 acres of private property under the National Registry of Historic Sites.
 The property also has a butterfly garden worth visiting.